ranjancse26/Stratis-SaleDeedRegistry/README.md

 **SaleDeedRegistry.Wallet** - The Stratis Wallet Solution, it's a Windows Form desktop solution that helps one to perform the Stratis Wallet operations with ease via the GUI.

-### State Based Smart Contract
+### State-Based Smart Contract

 We are dealing with the property sale deed transaction and it involves the government officials or supervisors to handle necessary aspects like review, confirm and handle application fee payment and finally it will lead to the transfer of ownership.
 It's a transaction between the property buyer and seller or the owner.

-The SaleDeedRegistry smart contract a state driven one.
+The SaleDeedRegistry smart contract a state-driven one.
 The contact operations are executed by verifying the application state.
 The application also utilizes and navigates between the state and performs all the Sale Deed related contract operations with ease.
 At a given point for time, based on the Asset that involves in the Sale Deed transaction, we'll always have a specific application state.

 ![alt text](https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/SaleDeedApplicationProcess.png "Sale Deed Application Process")